-Anyone who owns the Merason DAC-1 can confidently say to anyone who boasts of the latest technologies in digital-to-analog conversion:
+Anyone who owns a Merason DAC can confidently say to anyone who boasts of the latest technologies in digital-to-analog conversion:

 "You're perfectly entitled to your opinion ...
 I hear music"